radixdlt/babylon-node/testnet-node/README.md

   -d '{ "network": "kisharnet" }'
 ```

+Note: we recommend updating the docker limits to at least 4 CPUs, 4GB RAM and 100GB disk size.

 ## Node volumes

 The node makes use of some persistent data, which is set up to be stored as docker volumes.